-It must be noted that although there are other services like CHIPS and Fedwire, SWIFT is the most widely used network owing to its huge membership and its robust coding system.
+It must be noted that although there are other services like CHIPS and Fedwire, SWIFT is the most widely used network owing to its huge membership and robust coding system.

-If you choose to send money directly from your bank account to an overseas account through internet banking, you need to follow the steps mentioned below.
+If you choose to send money directly from your bank account to an overseas account through internet banking, you need to follow the steps below.
 While the exact process may vary depending on the bank you are sending money from, some basic steps remain the same.

 Depending on the financial institution you are sending money from, you may need to visit the branch in person to make an overseas transfer.
 You will need to provide your identification, bank account details, and the recipient’s details.

 When you make an international transfer via your bank, do not expect to get the same exchange rate that you see on Google or elsewhere.
-The rate that you see online is the interbank exchange rate: the rate banks and other big financial institutions use when swapping one currency to another.
+The rate that you see online is the interbank exchange rate: this mid-market rate which banks and other big financial institutions use when swapping one currency to another.
 You can read more about the exchange rates and finding the best exchange rate in our guide.

 Here is a summary of the fees you might expect to pay for sending money to an overseas bank account:

 Most online platforms offer favourable mid-market/interbank rates and charge a nominal transfer fee, which is normally less than 1%.
-There are a few online providers that charge both a mark-up on the rate and a transfer fee, however, the total costs are still much lower than what you pay to your bank.
+There are a few online providers that charge both a mark-up on the rate as well as a transfer fee, but the total costs are still much lower than what you pay to your bank.
 The best thing about these money transfer companies is that they are upfront about what they charge.
-So, even before you make a transfer, you know exactly what amount will reach the recipient’s account.
+So, even before you make a transfer, you will know exactly what amount will reach the recipient’s account.

 International bank transfers are a secure and familiar way to send money to an overseas account.
-You just need to login to your online banking account or walk up to the nearest bank branch to make the transfer.
-However, with bank transfers, you end up paying high transfer fees and getting weaker exchange rates that you may be subject to during the international bank transfer process.
+You just need to log into your online banking account or visit your local bank branch to make the transfer.
+Having said that, we have outlined the high transfer fees and weaker exchange rates that you may be subject to during the international bank transfer process.
 This means the amount that reaches the recipient account is much lower than it could be.

-The right thing to do is to evaluate all available options and choose the one that offers the lowest fee and best exchange rate.
-There are several international money transfer companies that help you send money overseas safely, quickly and at a much lower cost than banks.
+The right thing to do is to evaluate every alternative options and choose the one that offers the lowest fee and best exchange rate.
+There are several international money transfer companies that assist with sending money overseas safely, quickly and at a much lower cost than banks.
 Online money transfer providers are fully regulated and offer the same kind of security as banks, so make sure you compare the available services and find the best option for your situation.